prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

 1. On the home tab of the ribbon, in the Combine group, select **Merge Queries.**

-	*Note: We are merging queries to get the product details, category and sub category.
-This will be used in the Product dimension.*
+   >**Note**: We are merging queries to get the product details, category and sub category.
+This will be used in the Product dimension.

 1. Select the **DimProductSubcategory (1)** table from the drop down and select the **ProductCategoryKey (2)** Column in each table.
 Select **OK (1)**.

     ![](../images1/dp-lab4-35.png)

-	*Note: Use the default join for this merge, which is a left outer join.*
+    >**Note**: Use the default join for this merge, which is a left outer join.

 1. Expand the **DimProductSubcategory (1)** column.
 Select the **ProductSubcategoryKey (2)** and the **EnglishProductSubcategoryName (3)** columns.
 De-select **Use original column name as prefix (4)** and select **OK (6)**.

     ![](../images1/dp-lab4-1(36).png)

-	*The Expand feature allows joining tables based on foreign key constraints in the source data.
-The design approach taken by this lab is to join snowflake dimension tables together to produce a denormalized representation of the data.*
+    >**Note**: The Expand feature allows joining tables based on foreign key constraints in the source data.
+The design approach taken by this lab is to join snowflake dimension tables together to produce a denormalized representation of the data.

 1. To remove unnecessary columns, on the **Home** ribbon tab, from inside the **Manage Columns** group, select the **Choose Columns** icon.